Chest physical therapy (CPT), postural drainage, and percussion are airway clearance techniques used to remove mucus and secretions from the lungs.

 What is Chest Physiotherapy?

-It involves placing the patient’s body in various positions that are intended to drain secretions from the patient’s lung segments into the central airways using gravity.
-From there, they can be removed by a cough or suctioning.
+By positioning the patient in various positions, postural drainage helps drain secretions from specific lung segments into the central airways, where they can be more easily removed by coughing or suctioning.

 1. What are the goals of CPT?

-To prevent the accumulation of secretions, to improve the mobilization of secretions, to regain the most efficient breathing pattern, to improve the distribution of ventilation, and to improve the cardiopulmonary exercise tolerance.
+To prevent the accumulation of secretions, improve the mobilization of secretions, regain the most efficient breathing pattern, improve the distribution of ventilation, and improve cardiopulmonary exercise tolerance.

 2. What are the techniques utilized in CPT?